LikeaBoooM/FinalServoCode/README.md

 ### Development

 * Google Geolocation Api - returns a location and accuracy radius based on information about cell
-* Geopy - Client for several popular geocoding web services.
+* Geopy - Client for several popular geocoding web services

 ## Unit testing